oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/import-notebook/import-notebook.md

 ## Introduction

 Notebooks enable you to execute code and to work interactively with long workflows.
 You can analyze and visualize graph results using a notebook.
-In this lab we will be exporting the movie_recommendations notebook.
+In this lab we will be importing the movie_recommendations notebook.

 Estimated Time: 15 minutes.